StackVista/stackstate-docs/develop/developer-guides/integrating_external_services.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Integrate external services

-Not all custom logic needs to be coded using the [StackState Scripting Language \(STSL\)](../reference/scripting/).
+Not all custom logic needs to be coded using the [Rancher Observability Scripting Language \(STSL\)](../reference/scripting/).
 When your logic grows very complex you may want to call out to your own service, written in any programming language that fits your needs.

-Integrating external services with StackState is done by using the [HTTP script API](../reference/scripting/script-apis/http.md) from a [function](/develop/developer-guides/custom-functions/functions.md).
+Integrating external services with Rancher Observability is done by using the [HTTP script API](../reference/scripting/script-apis/http.md) from a [function](/develop/developer-guides/custom-functions/functions.md).
 This is similar to a webhook, but more flexible.
-Whereas with a webhook your webserver needs to follow a predefined protocol and receives a predefined set of data, which may not fit your needs, with this mechanism you can define your own protocol and decide what extra information you want to retrieve from StackState before sending a request to your microservice.
+Whereas with a webhook your webserver needs to follow a predefined protocol and receives a predefined set of data, which may not fit your needs, with this mechanism you can define your own protocol and decide what extra information you want to retrieve from Rancher Observability before sending a request to your microservice.

 ## Example